forcedotcom/sfdx-dev-packages/DEVELOPING.md

 This run `yarn clean` on each of the package in packages.
 Running `yarn cleal-all` will also clean up the node_module directories.

-### `yarn watch`

-This runs `yarn watch` on each of the package in packages.
-The `--parallel` flag tell it to run each in a separate process so that it won't block the main thread.

 ### `yarn test`

 This runs `yarn test` on each of the packages.
 The `--concurrency 1` is essential